TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](E52673CPUMark.png)

-If you current CPU below these D3 values upgrade your servers can give you some noticeable performance boost. <https://www.cpubenchmark.net/> is a web site where you can check the CPU performance level(you need to check single thread performance and total performance).
+If your current CPU speed is below these D3 values, upgrading your servers can give you some noticeable performance boost. <https://www.cpubenchmark.net/> is a web site where you can check the CPU performance level(you need to check single thread performance and total performance).
 If you don't like comparing these numbers, search on Amazon or eBay your current CPU price.

 #### SQL Server

 The same principles apply to SQL Server CPU, but they are not so simple.
-SQL Server is licensing by cores.
-For the wrong selected CPU model, your SQL Server licenses can cost more than the actual hardware.
+SQL Server is licensed by cores.
+For the wrong selected CPU model, your SQL Server license can cost more than the actual hardware.
 Check this [blog post](https://sqlperformance.com/2014/01/system-configuration/selecting-a-processor-for-sql-server-2014-1) that explains the process in details.
-It is old, but the basic idea is that in every Intel's model line there is a 4-core CPU with the maximum performance per core value, the more cores you get, the less performance per core will be, so you should not use CPUs with more cores than your system needed.
+It is old, but the basic idea is that in every Intel model line there is a 4-core CPU with the maximum performance-per-core value, the more cores you get, the less performance per core there will be, so you should not use CPUs with more cores than your system needs.

-As AX is an OLTP system current CPU power for a SQL Server should allow processing data from a certain amount of memory.
-The amount of this memory is whether the maximum amount supported by the SQL Server standard edition(64GB - pre-2016 and 128GB - for SQL 2016) or the maximum "active data" in the database.
+As AX is an OLTP system, current CPU power for a SQL Server should allow processing data from a certain amount of memory.
+The amount of this memory is either the maximum amount supported by the SQL Server standard edition(64GB - pre-2016 and 128GB - for SQL 2016) or the maximum "active data" in the database.

 From the practical experience modern 2 * 4 cores CPU can easily handle 128GB memory.
 2 * 8 cores can work with 512GB.
 If you need more memory, probably it's time to think about 4-sockets server.